 Dr Carol Loy, Head of Curriculum

 “Kinderland recognises that early childhood care and education is more than preparation for primary school.
-Our focus is on the holistic development of our children to be Curious, Creative, Capable, Confident, Caring and Communicative.
+Our focus is on the holistic development of children to be curious, caring, capable, creative, confident and communicative.
 By doing so, we aim to set a good foundation for lifelong learning and wellbeing.
-We believe our approach to an effective curriculum is essential in assuring parents of their child’s growth and learning.
-This is definitive of our view of a quality preschool education.

 Throughout the span of childhood, play is essential in a child’s overall development.
-Play enhances the acquisition of language, communication skills, and self- and social awareness; it also develops fine and gross motor skills and helps with problem-solving.
+Play enhances the acquisition of language, communication skills, self- and social awareness, develops fine and gross motor skills. and helps with problem-solving.
 Infants and toddlers stimulate their senses through sensory play.
 Stimulating activities and materials are introduced to encourage more interaction as mobility and hand-eye coordination increases with development.
 Our educators provide sustained interactions and communication consistently, based on the development and interests of our younger children.

 15 locations island-wide